fieldtrip/website/workshop/meg-uk-2015.md

 All demonstrations will be using the same [dataset](/workshop/meg-uk-2015/dataset).

 {% include markup/warning %}
-Following the workshop, the data has also been made available on the Donders [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/meg-uk-2015/).
+Following the workshop, the data has also been made available on the [download server](https://download.fieldtriptoolbox.org/example/meg-uk-2015/).
 You can download all example data that we used in Aston, except for the toolbox code itself.
 You should get the latest version of [FieldTrip](/download) and [SPM](http://www.fil.ion.ucl.ac.uk/spm/software/download.html) from their respective download pages.

 Downloading the data to your own computer should allow you to go through the demonstrations once more, but now at your own pace.
 {% include markup/end %}